 Peppermint tea has been used as a therapeutic dietary aid for alleviating nausea.
 This herb is known for its refreshing smell, which has a significant calming effect on the body, even if it is for a temporary period.

 No wonder peppermint is one of the most widely used herbs in aromatherapy.
 Inhaling its soothing minty vapors can help settle your digestive unrest and soothe your senses to relieve nausea and vomiting.
-Multiple studies have demonstrated the benefits of peppermint aromatherapy on reducing both general and pregnancy-related nausea and vomiting.
-(6)(7)

 Risk Factors for Food Poisoning

 Food poisoning, specifically caused by viruses, can easily spread from one person to another.
 This is commonly seen in circumstances where people are forced to share close spaces, such as cruise ships, classrooms, and nursing homes.

 However, some individuals are at a greater risk of developing long-term complications due to food poisoning, including: